h4xx4/autoInstaller/README.md

 # autoInstaller
-automate installer for a list of important Linux features you must be this script executable with chmod +x installAll.sh and kan of a terninal executabe it with ./installAll.sh
+automate installer for a list of important Linux features you make this script executable with chmod +x installAll.sh and can  execute it with ./installAll.sh in a terninal

-he see now the menu an can select the desired option with input to the nummer and enter confirm.
+now you should see a menu where you can select the desired option by input of the number,  confirm with  enter.